chadperson/lakeviewmanorreview/README.md

-#Unclean.
-Has Mice and Mold.
-Property Not as Represented - One Bedroom Unusable.
+#Home is Unclean; Has Mice and Mold.
+Property Not as Represented.
+One Bedroom Unusable.
 Otherwise nice spot.

 We booked this house for a short trip with my extended family.
 Unfortunately, the property was in poor shape when we arrived.